barrust/c-utils/README.md

 ## linkedlist

 This library adds a generic linked list implementation.
 Any type of data can be added to the list as the data type of the data is `void*`.
 Elements can be added or removed to the end or any location within the list.
+If you have fewer access and removal needs it may be better to use a [stack](#stack) which provides the same structure.

 All functions are documented within the `llist.h` file.